Computer Vision Self-supervised Learning Methods on Time Series: Experimental Evaluation

 \section{Experimental Evaluation}

-Our experimental evaluation consists of two parts: 1) evaluation according to the common protocol for SSL frameworks in computer vision, 2) evaluation according to the Franceschi \cite{franceschi2019unsupervised}.
-In the part-1 evaluation, SimCLR, BYOL, CPC, SimSiam, Barlow Twins, VICReg, TNC, and VIbCReg are evaluated on a subset of the UCR archive and PTB-XL.
-In the part-2 evaluation, all the computer-vision SSL frameworks (\textit{e.g.,} SimCLR, BYOL, CPC, SimSiam, Barlow Twins, VICReg), VIbCReg are evaluated on the UCR and UEA archives compared to the Franceschi.
+Our experimental evaluation consists of two parts: 1) evaluation according to the common protocol for SSL frameworks in computer vision, 2) The SVM evaluation \cite{franceschi2019unsupervised}.
+In the part-1 evaluation, SimCLR, BYOL, SimSiam, Barlow Twins, VICReg, TNC, and VIbCReg are evaluated on a subset of the UCR archive.
+In the part-2 evaluation, all the computer-vision SSL frameworks (\textit{e.g.,} SimCLR, BYOL, SimSiam, Barlow Twins, VICReg), VIbCReg are evaluated on the UCR and UEA archives compared to the Franceschi.

 \paragraph{Encoder} We follow the convention of the previous SSL papers by using ResNet \cite{grill2020bootstrap, Chen2020ExploringLearning, Zbontar2021BarlowReduction, Bardes2021VICReg:Learning} for an encoder.
 But since the dataset size is much smaller than the size for SSL in computer vision, we use a \textit{light-weighted} 1D ResNet, inspired by \cite{github_multi_scale_1d_resnet}.
 The detailed architecture is illustrated in Appendix \ref{fig:resnet}.
 It is used as an encoder for SimCLR, BYOL, SimSiam, Barlow Twins, VICReg, TNC, and VIbCReg.